Woop-Chain/WRC/examples/truffle/README.md

 # WRC
-WoopChain ERC20
+Woop ERC20

 ## Overview
-This sample project can be used to deploy an ERC20 token on WoopChain's Testnet
+This sample project can be used to deploy an ERC20 token on Woop's Testnet

 ## Pre-requisites
-Please read the guideline for [Smart Contract Development using Truffle](https://docs.wikiwoop.com/home/developers-1/which-one-are-you/W20)
+Please read the guideline for [Smart Contract Development using Truffle](https://docs.wikiwoop.com/home/developers-1/which-one-are-you/h2o)

 ## Install